beakerbrowser/hashbase/readme.md

 #### Session Tokens

-Hypercloud uses Json Web Tokens to manage sessions.
+Hashbase uses Json Web Tokens to manage sessions.
 You absolutely *must* replace the `secret` with a random string before deployment.

 ```yaml
 sessions: